 As a long-time user, I find the program particularly appealing for its personalized perks and frequent exclusive offers that feel tailored to beauty lovers like myself.

-How did Sephora Beauty Insider build their loyalty program?
+How did Sephora build their loyalty program?

 - Tiered Rewards: Sephora’s tiered reward system encourages customers to spend more to unlock exclusive perks.
 I find this strategy effective because it motivates shoppers to aim for higher tiers, enhancing their shopping experience.